 State Credit Approval Information

 WEF applies for approval in every state, and will be happy to work with individuals and Member Association on additional state or agency approvals upon request.
-In addition, WEF has been approved as a Training Provider through the - The Florida Board of Professional Engineers, the New York State Department of Education and the Ohio EPA.
+In addition, WEF has been approved as a Training Provider through the Florida Board of Professional Engineers, the New York State Department of Education and the Ohio EPA.